-Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes incorporated into restoration activities or hauled off site to an approved disposal facility.
+Mitigation No. Mitigation Text Location Compliance Documentation(a) and Consultation Timing Responsible Agency Applicability/Status Notes incorporated into restoration activities or hauled off site to an approved disposal facility.
 Activities will complement restoration goals and objectives identified in the Habitat Restoration Plan, as required under MM BIO-4.
 HYD-4 Access Road Condition Evaluation and Repair Design Report.
 Planned grading and repair activities along SDG&E exclusive-use access roads that a) exceed grades of 15% (over a minimum distance of 100 feet), b) are within RCAs, or c) are anywhere within a sediment-sensitive watershed (as defined by the SWRCB) shall be evaluated by a qualified professional (e.g., PG, PE, or CEG contracted by SDG&E and reviewed and approved by the CPUC and the Forest Service) prior to initiating construction on the associated segment, who will identify areas experiencing chronic erosion and drainage issues.
-At a minimum, segments shall include, but are not limited to, the following: • TL626 south of Eagle Creek Road and north of Boulder Creek Road • TL625 in the Vicinity of Barber Mountain Road • TL625 north of Lyons Valley Road and south of Carveacre Road • C442 east of Oak Valley and south of I-8, on the western flanks of Long Peak • Short segments of TL629 on either side of Cameron Valley and east of Pine Valley The qualified professional shall design an engineered solution(s) to be implemented within the existing access roadway disturbance area in accordance with Forest Service standards, as described in Forest Service Handbook 2509.22 (Section 12.2), for each area determined to experience chronic erosion and/or drainage issues prior to beginning work on those facilities associated with the problematic access road.
+At a minimum, segments shall include, but are not limited to, the following: TL626 south of Eagle Creek Road and north of Boulder Creek Road TL625 in the Vicinity of Barber Mountain Road TL625 in the Vicinity of Barber Mountain Road C442 east of Oak Valley and south of I-8, on the western flanks of Long Peak Short segments of TL629 on either side of Cameron Valley and east of Pine Valley The qualified professional shall design an engineered solution(s) to be implemented within the existing access roadway disturbance area in accordance with Forest Service standards, as described in Forest Service Handbook 2509.22 (Section 12.2), for each area determined to experience chronic erosion and/or drainage issues prior to beginning work on those facilities associated with the problematic access road.
 The designed solution(s) shall be included into the approved project to ensure the avoidance or minimization of substantial damage or soil loss along the identified road segments.
-Examples of such solutions could include, but are not limited to the following: • Crowning roads at 3%-5% wherever possible • Where required for proper maneuvering and safety, insloping roads at 3-5% into properly designed ditches • Installing rolling dips, ditch relief culverts, and/or water bars at intervals appropriate for the road-grade and the soil erosivity • Minimizing the number of water crossings, and maintaining crossings SDG&E exclusive use access roads for SDG&E's proposed project and all alternatives. a.
+Examples of such solutions could include, but are not limited to the following: Crowning road sections with gentle slopes to prevent standing water on the road Outsloping roads at 3%-5% wherever possible Where required for proper maneuvering and safety, insloping roads at 3-5% into properly designed ditches Installing rolling dips, ditch relief culverts, and/or water bars at intervals appropriate for the road-grade and the soil erosivity Minimizing the nu SDG&E exclusive use access roads for SDG&E's proposed project and all alternatives. a.
 Prepare Access Road Condition Evaluation and Repair Design Report b.
 Final review and approval of report c.
 CPUC/Forest Service Monitor: Line item in compliance monitoring report a. and b.
 Prior to start of construction for each individual replacement project. c.
 Prior to final design d.
-Prior to notice to proceed and during construction SDG&E's Proposed Project: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682), BIA and Campo Indian Tribe (TL629), BLM (TL629 and TL6923)) Forest Service Proposed Actions: CPUC and Forest Service, BIA and Inaja and Cosmit Tribe (TL626) BIA Proposed Action: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: Forest Service Removal of TL626 from Service: CPUC and Forest Service, BIA and Campo Indian Tribe (TL6931) Applicable; Pre-Construction Requirements Met A Final Access Road Condition Evaluation and Repair Design Report was approved by CPUC and USFS in August 2016.
-The Report was updated for this component and submitted to the CPUC and USFS on October 31, 2016.
-CPUC provided comments and the report was revised on December 15, 2017.
+Prior to notice to proceed and during construction SDG&E's Proposed Project: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682), BIA and Campo Indian Tribe (TL629), BLM (TL629 and TL6923)) Forest Service Proposed Actions: CPUC and Forest Service, BIA and Inaja and Cosmit Tribe (TL626) BIA Proposed Action: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: Forest Service Removal of TL626 from Service: CPUC and Forest Service, BIA and Campo Indian Tribe (TL6931) Not Applicable